BowTiedCrocodile/lazycurl/README.md

 - **Templates**: Save and load frequently used commands
 - **Output**: View the output of executed commands

-Navigate through the application using keyboard shortcuts.
-See [SHORTCUTS.md](SHORTCUTS.md) for a complete list of keyboard shortcuts.
+Navigate through the application using the keyboard shortcuts below.

 ### Keyboard Shortcuts (Zig)